Niravpatel129/React-CRUD-Employees-DB/README.md

 - Right clicking on any of the rows should toggle the assigned.
 - Dark theme option available, also stores which theme you use in the browser localstorage
 - When you add new employee, the ID Field is auto generated based on ascending order, and Code field option is dynamic based on id
+- CSS changes for consistency on different resolutions